LiftVortex/NormalSmith/README.md

 ## Features

 - **3D Model Importing:**
-  Supports popular model formats (FBX, OBJ, DAE, 3DS) via the Assimp library (Only tested with FBX).
+  Supports FBX via the Assimp library.

 - **Mesh and UV Channel Selection:**
   Easily select from multiple meshes within a model and choose the appropriate UV channels for baking maps and alpha textures.